Signs and Symptoms of a Pediatric Brain Tumor

 The symptoms of a pediatric brain tumor can vary depending on the location and size of the tumor.
 Additionally, the exact symptoms can change from child to child.
 Some symptoms and warning signs include:

-Some children may ignore or not recognize the symptoms, and other children may be too young to communicate that something is wrong.
-The symptoms above could be a sign of another health condition, but if you notice a persistent symptom or a combination of symptoms that are concerning, contact your child’s doctor immediately.
+Some children may ignore or not recognize the symptoms, and other children may be too young to tell you that something is wrong.
+The symptoms above could be a sign of another health condition, but if you notice a symptom that does not go away or a combination of symptoms that are concerning, contact your child’s doctor immediately.

 If your child has been diagnosed with a brain tumor, we’re here to help.
 We've partnered with medical experts and families to develop a resource notebook with practical tools and resources to help you stay informed and organized along the way.